top of page

 Consider the cosmos: “In the beginning…the earth was without form or shape (maximal disorder)…Then God said ‘Let there be light’ and there was light…God then separated the light from the darkness (order)…Then God said, ‘Let there be a dome in the middle of the waters to separate one body of water from the other’ (order)…the water under the sky was gathered into its basin and dry land appeared (order)…God created mankind in his image…male and female he created them (order).”
 (Genesis 1)

-Order then is denotatively synonymous with Being and therefore also with Good.
-Then where does that leave evil?
-If order is good, then entropy (disorder) must be bad.
-Of course, this is not in the first instance intentional, or subjective, evil; it is purely objective evil.
+Order is denotatively synonymous with Being and therefore also with Good.
+Where then does that leave evil?
+If order is good, then entropy (disorder) must be defined as ‘evil’.
+Entropy is ‘evil’, not in itself but because it erases what is Good, i.e. Being, which is intrinsically good.
+But that is the reality of our temporal world.

-At the level of organisms (like us), the ultimate expression of entropy is mortality, death.
-According to Stephen Hawking, no friend of theology, entropy is just another word for time (and vice-a-versa).
+We relish the marvelous things we experience as entropy unravels the mysteries of creation for us; but we dread the inevitable consequence: Nothingness.
+According to Stephen Hawking, no friend of theology, entropy is just another word for time (and vice-versa).
 Time is the true “destroyer of worlds” (Bhagavad Gita).
 From the perspective of a purely temporal world, death not only terminates our existence…it erases it!

-It is appropriate that this portion of the prayer be phrased as a petition.
-After all, eternal life is the ultimate gift, the only gift, the ‘pearl of great price,' the difference between being and nothingness (sorry, Sartre).
+Eternal life is the ultimate gift, the only gift, the ‘pearl of great price,' the difference between being and nothingness (sorry, Sartre).
 But spoiler alert: we don’t need to pace the floor on Christmas Eve worrying that Santa won’t bring us what we asked for…because it’s already purchased and delivered (and not by Amazon).

-The incarnation, crucifixion and resurrection of Jesus has delivered us from evil, once and for all.
+The incarnation, crucifixion and resurrection of Jesus delivered us from evil, once and for all.
 And if we wish, we can re-experience that deliverance every day in the Sacrament of Eucharist.

 In the ontology of the Our Father, everything that happens in the temporal realm is real; and to the extent that anything temporal can be harmonized with God’s values, everything is preserved eternally.
 The terrible pall of certain and impending mortality evaporates.
+But we knew that all along, or should have:

 David Cowles is the founder and editor-in-chief of Aletheia Today Magazine.
 He lives with his family in Massachusetts where he studies and writes about philosophy, science, theology, and scripture.
 He can be reached at david@aletheiatoday.com.